hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-05-27

+People have told me, in the context of other projects, that I have to take into account feature X or Y from day one, because it will be impossible to retrofit later.
+I'm sure people will tell me the same about Caterpillar, eventually.
+And I think they would be wrong.

+Now let me be clear: It totally would be better if I _could_ consider all relevant design decisions from the beginning.
+But there are so many open questions, so much to figure out, that it's just impossible to juggle all of it.
+I just _have_ to defer some decisions, or I'd get nothing done,

+Will that lead to problems down the line?
+Yes, absolutely.
+But is all hope lost, if I ignore certain things early on?
+No, I don't buy that.
+It might require partial rewrites, a lengthy refactoring process, a new version that looks very different from earlier ones.
+But there's always a way out.

 ## 2024-05-26

 Having a working product that you can incrementally improve, can be a great